norvig/paip-lisp/docs/chapter5.md

 	  (if (null pos)
 	    fail
-	    (let ((b2 (pat-match pat (subseq input pos) bindings))) ;; If this match faile d , try another longer one ;; If it worked, check that the variables match (if (eq b2 fail)
+	    (let ((b2 (pat-match pat (subseq input pos) bindings))) ;; If this match failed, try another longer one ;; If it worked, check that the variables match (if (eq b2 fail)
 		  (segment-match pattern input bindings (+ pos 1))